ankurthrillax/BB-integration-test-repo/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the repository's directory.
-3. Open the `index.html` file in any modern web browser (like Chrome, Firefox, or Safari)[7].
+3. Open the `index.html` file in any modern web browser (like Chrome, Firefox, or Safari).

-You can also use this file to test web servers or HTML validation tools[11].
+You can also use this file to test web servers or HTML validation tools.

 ## Contributing